Saturday Night Live at Home: Sketches

-Critical reception for the second episode
+Critical reception

 Ray Flook of Bleeding Cool, called the second episode a "charm... but a bit too polished", he characterized it by writing, "The sketches ranged from really working for me to beautiful disasters, but it was still an episode that I wanted to watch from beginning to end".
 Dennis Perkins reviewed the second episode for The A.V.
 Club and called it an improvement over the first, upping his rating to a B+, writing that there "were some ringers... but they were all (but maybe one) both welcome and wonderful" and summing this up as a "fine and refreshingly funny oddball of an episode".
 Andy Hoglund of Entertainment Weekly called the Pete Davidson – Adam Sandler "Stuck in the House" duet an "instant classic" while also singling out the taped segments by Chloe Fineman and Kenan Thompson.
 Anthony Fauci's response to the cold open was positive: "I'm a great fan of Brad Pitt, and that's the reason why, when people ask me who I would like to play me, I mention Brad Pitt because he's one of my favorite actors.
 I think he did a great job."
 Fauci also lauded Pitt for thanking him and the health care workers at the end of the monologue.
 "I think he showed that he is really a classy guy when, at the end, he took off his hair and thanked me and all of the health care workers... not only is he a really great actor, but he is actually a classy person."
 Gretchen Whitmer was likewise supportive of her portrayal by cast member Cecily Strong, sending Strong a gift package with various Michigan-brewed beers from Kalamazoo-based Bell's Brewery.
 Whitmer, in an interview with WJBT following the sketch's release, had joked regarding the Canadian beer Labatt Blue drank in the sketch: "We love Canada, but we drink Michigan beer!"
 Kenan Thompson was nominated for Outstanding Supporting Actor in a Comedy Series at the 72nd Primetime Emmy Awards for this episode, while Brad Pitt received a nomination for Outstanding Guest Actor in a Comedy Series at the 72nd Primetime Creative Arts Emmy Awards for his portrayal of Fauci.